WhatsApp Cloud | @chatally/whatsapp-cloud

 Upload a file to Facebook’s media endpoint.

-the media id that can be referenced in messages
+filePath to the file to be uploaded.@returnsthe media id that can be referenced in messages

 async download(id): Promise<string>